 What to expect for your spine surgery

 Patients getting ready to undergo spine surgery may experience anxiety as the surgical date approaches.
-Spine surgery can be an overwhelming concept, especially if a patient has already tried months and years of conservative treatment without any lasting pain relief.
+Spine surgery can be overwhelming, especially if a patient has already tried several weeks or months of conservative treatment, like pain medication or physical therapy, without experiencing any lasting pain relief.

 If you are approaching your surgical date and are becoming nervous about your upcoming spine surgery, the best counterbalance to anxiety is knowledge.
-We encourage you to reach out to our Care Team at Laser Spine Institute for information about what to expect before, during and after your procedure, even if your procedure is not with our team.
-Our goal is to empower patients with knowledge so you can walk into your surgical appointment feeling confident and sure about your decision.
+We encourage you to contact Laser Spine Institute for information about what to expect before, during and after your procedure, even if your procedure is not with our team.
+Our goal is to empower you with knowledge so you can walk into your surgical appointment feeling confident and sure about your decision.

 Before your spine surgery

 Before your surgical procedure, you should begin to research what you need to do to prepare for the surgery and the recovery period.
-This includes making arrangements to travel to the surgery center (if necessary), find a Care Partner to assist you during your recovery time, schedule time off of work and arrange transportation if you are advised to not drive for a few weeks after surgery.
+This includes planning to travel to the surgery center (if necessary), finding someone to assist you during your recovery time, scheduling time off work and arranging transportation if you are advised not to drive for a few weeks after surgery.

 Many patients are required to stop taking certain medications a week or two prior to surgery.
-These medications include some blood thinning medications and pain relievers.
-You should consult your surgeon and physician before stopping these medications to ensure that the brief pause will not negatively affect your health.
+These medications include some blood thinning medications and pain medications.
+You should consult your doctor or surgeon before discontinuing these medications to ensure that the brief pause will not negatively affect your health.

 During your spine surgery

 The surgery itself can vary from an outpatient procedure to a major operation that requires lengthy hospitalization.
-For example, traditional open back surgery must be performed in a hospital due to the increased risk of this highly invasive procedure.
-Patients who undergo traditional open back surgery can expect to stay in the hospital for a few days immediately following the surgery for monitored recovery.
+For example, traditional open back surgery has a two- to five-day hospital stay due to the increased risk of this highly invasive procedure, which uses a 6- to 8-inch incision that cuts or tears the muscles surrounding the spine.
+Patients who undergo traditional open back surgery can expect to have a lengthy recovery period of six months to a year.

 After your spine surgery

-The recovery period for most patients will be dependent upon the type of surgery received and the patient’s health and medical history.
-Patients who undergo minimally invasive spine surgery at Laser Spine Institute have a shorter recovery time^ than patients who undergo traditional open back surgery.
+The recovery period for most patients depends upon the type of surgery received and the patient’s health and medical history.
+Patients who undergo minimally invasive spine surgery at Laser Spine Institute have a shorter recovery time^ compared to patients who undergo traditional open spine surgery.